3G PREMIER PRO PITCH AT THE CORINIUM STADIUM

-McArdle Sport Tec were delighted to work in partnership with TigerTurf on another successful Football Association project, installing the UK’s first Premier Pro 60 3G pitch for Cirencester Town Football Club.
+McArdle Sport Tec were delighted to work in partnership with TigerTurf on another successful Football Foundation project, installing the UK’s first Premier Pro 60 3G pitch for Cirencester Town Football Club.

 Cirencester Town FC successfully received a grant from the Premier League and The FA Facilities Fund for £369,383.
 The Centurions also secured sponsorship from the club’s chairman, and Cirencester College over a two-year period.
 The grants and additional funding allowed the club to replace the natural turf, into a modern 3G artificial grass pitch.

-The club’s motto which is incidentally “Providing Football for all”, compiled a five-year Football Development Plan with Gloucestershire FA and the Football Foundation.
+The club, whose motto is incidentally “Providing Football for all”, compiled a five-year Football Development Plan with Gloucestershire FA and the Football Foundation.
 The five-year strategy outlines the plan to increase the numbers of players and intended use of the pitch.
-The Club will introduce 10 new teams to boost the participating numbers, including a number of junior girl’s teams to increase the numbers of female players.
+The club will introduce 10 new teams to boost the participating numbers, including a number of junior girls teams to increase the numbers of female players.

 A recent Twitter post via the club’s official page @CirenTownFC commended both McArdle and TigerTurf: